An International Program of Biodiversity Science

 The National Institute for Environmental Studies (NIES) stives to contribute to society through research that fosters and protects a healthy environment for present and future generations.
 It pursues high level research based on a firm understanding of the interaction between nature, society, and life on the planet.

-Subject(s): Climate Change and Biodiversity; Inland Waters Biodiversity; Marine and Coastal Biodiversity; Biosafety and Biotechnology; Chemicals and Pollution; Health & Biodiversity; United Nations; National Reports
+Subject(s): Climate Change and Biodiversity; Inland Waters Biodiversity; Marine and Coastal Biodiversity; Biosafety and Biotechnology; Chemicals and Pollution; Health and Biodiversity; United Nations; National Reports

 National Institute of education, Singapore